 Career Map: Physiotherapist

-This document was updated in January 2016 in collaboration with the Ontario Ministry of Citizenship, Immigration and International Trade.
+This document was updated in January 2016 in collaboration with the Ontario Ministry of Citizenship and Immigration.
 Requirements may have changed by the time you apply.
 Please contact the Canadian Alliance of Physiotherapy Regulators and the College of Physiotherapists of Ontario before completing your application.

 Copyright in this career map is held jointly by the Queen’s Printer for Ontario and by the Ontario College of Physiotherapists, © 2016.
 This career map may be used or reproduced by any third party for non-commercial, not-for-profit purposes, provided that no fee, payment or royalty of any kind shall be charged by the third party for any further use or reproduction of the career map by any person.
 Any proposed commercial or for-profit use or reproduction of this career map requires a written license from the Ontario College of Physiotherapists.